PollenJain/getSeatStatus/README.md

 ### driver_interface_route_list_1.0.1 :
-i) Publishes the selected route and start time information to all the commuters for that route. ii) Able to retrieve stops for selected route from firestore. iii) Displays in recyclerview/cardview.
+i) Publishes the selected route and start time information to all the commuters for that route.<br>
+ii) Able to retrieve stops for selected route from firestore.<br>
+iii) Displays in recyclerview/cardview.<br>